ExeterBScDTS/ECM2429-event-loop/README.md

     root.mainloop()
 ```

-When using an even-loop we defined the appearance and behaviour of our GUI, and then hand over to the event-loop to run our program.
+When using an event-loop we defined the appearance and behaviour of our GUI, and then hand over to the event-loop to run our program.

-### A simple web server

-Web servers are another example of event processing for which the event-loop model is an appropriate implementation.

 ## Pros and cons of the event-loop pattern

 The event-loop pattern is widely used for a huge variety of software systems.

-* REPL - read-execute-print loop, is a common style of interactive program.
+* REPL - read-evaluate-print loop, is a common style of interactive program.
 The user types a line of text, and the program executes the commands.
-REPL programs include the Python shell (when you run Python without a file or arguments) and the DOS terminal,
+REPL programs include the Python shell (when you run Python without a file or arguments) and the DOS terminal.

-* GUIs - all GUI frameworks use an event-loop.
+* GUIs - all modern user-interface frameworks use an event-loop.

 * Web and mobile application - the event-loop is at the heart of the JavaScript language used to write web applications.